Translational Imaging Program (TIP)

-The Center for Biomolecular Imaging (CBI) is a multi-technology, Medical School facility comprised of state-of-the-art imaging modalities.
+The BRSA-TISR is a Medical School facility comprised of state-of-the-art imaging modalities.
 Its purpose is to support imaging research while facilitating multi-disciplinary research.

-The Center was created in response to the pivotal role imaging technologies are playing in both clinical and basic sciences research.
-The Center fosters an environment that provides academic growth for faculty engaged in all areas of research.
+The TIP was created in response to the pivotal role imaging technologies are playing in both clinical and basic sciences research.
+The TIP fosters an environment that provides academic growth for faculty engaged in all areas of research.

 Part of its mission is to change the imaging research paradigm from pathoanatomy to imaging opportunities related to physiologic/functional imaging and molecular imaging.